Recruiting Manager Jobs in USA with Visa Sponsorship

 Are there visa options for Recruiting Managers outside the H-1B lottery?

 Yes.
 If you have an outstanding record of achievement in talent acquisition or HR leadership, the O-1A visa is worth exploring.
 Cap-exempt employers, including universities and qualifying nonprofits, can file H-1B petitions year-round without lottery exposure.
-Canadian and Mexican citizens may also qualify for TN status under the USMCA if the role meets the applicable occupational criteria.
+Canadian and Mexican citizens may also qualify for TN visa status under the USMCA if the role meets the applicable occupational criteria.

 How do H-1B approval rates look for HR Manager roles specifically?